 Nestled in a serene landscape of woodland pines and peaceful gardens, The Olivia White Hospice Home provides end-of-life care and support for terminally ill patients who lack adequate caregiver resources in their own homes.
 Our professionally trained staff provides 24-hour care, focusing on patient comfort, symptom management, and emotional and spiritual support.

 The Olivia White Hospice Home features ten fully-furnished private rooms and plenty of warm and inviting spaces throughout the house to visit with family and loved ones.

 The staff members of the Olivia White Hospice Home, just like all of the caregivers for Vista Hospice, are highly attentive to the physical and emotional need of the patients.
-With a low patient to caregiver ratio, the Hospice Home staff have the opportunity to get to know the families and assist with fulfilling end of life needs and transitions.
+With a low patient to caregiver ratio, the Hospice Home staff have the opportunity to get to know the families and assist with fulfilling end-of-life needs and transitions.

 Room and board are available on a sliding fee scale.
 Limited financial assistance is also available thanks to charitable contributions from the community.

 Olivia’s influence on her family, friends and the people she encountered was profound.
-She was always challenging and forever positive.
+She was always challenging yet forever positive.
 Olivia was able to inspire others to grow in their capacity to love.
 Olivia had an inner strength and peacefulness about her that was hard to describe with words, yet immediately apparent in her presence.
 She was and continues to be a blessing and inspiration to us all.

 Olivia Frances White passed away on July 11, 2007.
-She was 13 years old.
+She was 14 years old.